silavsale/ubuntu-settings/README.md

-# ubuntu-settings
+# Ubuntu Settings
+---
-* My notes about Ubuntu settings and applications installation.
+## My notes about Ubuntu settings and applications installation.